TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/Resources/Index.rst

 (templates, language files, etc.) go to the folder :file:`Private/`.

 .. note::
-   Non–TYPO3 files such as third party JavaScript libaries are commonly stored in this folder.
+   Non–TYPO3 files such as third party JavaScript libraries are commonly stored in this folder.

    TYPO3 is licensed under GPL version 2 or any later version.
 Any non–TYPO3